imennajar/VBA_challenge/README.md

 # How to write a script in VBA to manipulate input data form excel, calculate and display output data :cd:

-Hello, in this project we will learn how to use VBA to  loop throught all the stock for one year and output useful data
+In this project we will learn how to use VBA to  loop throught all the stock for one year and output useful data

 # what we will learn from this project

     - How to declare and use the right variables
-    - How to use the right instructions: data emtry, condition, iteration, and data display
+    - How to use the right instructions: data entry, condition, iteration, and data display
     - How to call predefined functions
     - How to call created functions
     - How to apply the same code in several sheets